 Brand New Congress was started by Bernie Sanders supporters with the goal of recruiting and training ordinary citizens/non-politicians to run in mid-term elections, a strategy straight out of the right’s playbook.
 And I think you’ll agree it’s quite obvious we do indeed need a brand new Congress.

 Together, these two are getting behind some real progressives and independents within and outside of the Democratic party.
-In fact, as I alluded to earlier, Brand New Congress will support candidates from any party, Republicans included, if their core philosophy is aligned with BNC’s stated goals.
+In fact, as I alluded to earlier, Brand New Congress will support candidates from any party, Republicans included, if their core philosophy is aligned with BNC’s policy positions.